 Alliant Energy Corporation Announces Year-End 2022 Earnings Release and Conference Call

-/EIN News/ -- MADISON, Wis., Jan.
-24, 2023 (GLOBE NEWSWIRE) -- Alliant Energy Corporation (NASDAQ: LNT) has scheduled its year-end 2022 earnings release for Thursday, February 23rd, after market close.
+MADISON, Wis., Jan.
+24, 2023 (GLOBE NEWSWIRE) -- Alliant Energy Corporation LNT has scheduled its year-end 2022 earnings release for Thursday, February 23rd, after market close.
 A conference call to review the year-end results is scheduled for Friday, February 24th at 9 a.m.
 CT.

 Alliant Energy will webcast the event live at www.alliantenergy.com/investors.
 The call is open to the public and will be hosted by John Larsen, Chair, President and CEO; and Robert Durian, Executive Vice President and CFO.
 Individuals who would like to participate in the conference call can do so by dialing (888) 396-8049 (Toll Free – North America) or (416) 764-8646 (Local).